mendersoftware/mender-docs/202.Release-information/01.Release-notes-changelog/docs.md

   `MENDER_PARTITION_ALIGNMENT`.
 Previously the last block might be shorter.
 * Fix build error when using GRUB and /dev/mmcblk storage device.
-* Fix build error when using any harddrive besides sda/hda, such as sdb.
+* Fix build error when using any hard drive besides sda/hda, such as sdb.
 * Fix `IMAGE_ROOTFS_EXCLUDE_PATH` failing when listing a non-existent path.
 * Fix `MENDER_GRUB_STORAGE_DEVICE` variable not being respected.
   ([MEN-2048](https://tracker.mender.io/browse/MEN-2048))